marlens123/ponds_extended/README.md

 # Detection of melt ponds on Arctic sea ice from infrared images using U-Net

-Code used in my bachelor thesis in Cognitive Science, University of Osnabrück.
+Extended code used in my bachelor thesis in Cognitive Science, University of Osnabrück.
 The objective of the thesis was to develop a segmentation tool that partitions TIR images into sea ice, melt pond and ocean classes.

 To make the code work, do the following: